arboria-tech/calendar-api-serverless/README.md

 ### **1. Create Calendar Event**

-The `create_calendar_event` function allows you to create an event in the user's Google Calendar.
+The `create-calendar-event` function allows you to create an event in the user's Google Calendar.

 #### Parameters: